Colour Sound Oblivion – A Review

 The Switch Angle and How it Affects the Technical Stuff

 According to Google: “A single sided, single layer DVD disc can hold 4.7gb of data and 2 hours (120 Minutes) of video in (SP) standard record mode.
 DVD 4.7gb discs recorded in (LP) long play mode can record up to 3 hours (180 minutes) of video and recorded in (EP) extended mode play, you can record up to 4 hours (240 minutes).”
 This principle also applies to analogue video tape recording, though to my knowledge it doesn’t necessarily apply to digital video recording.
 In SP mode, the video runs in standard quality.
 In LP mode, frames may be dropped, block noise may appear, and most importantly video quality may be downgraded.

 EP mode is not a concern on CSO, but SP and LP are.
 For the DVD to be optimal quality, the total combined video footage can be no more than two hours.
 The recordings of gigs by themselves on this set range from 23-83 minutes, so any occasion a switch angle is employed, that time gets doubled (at least, as far as I can tell).
-Peter stated at the end of CSO 7 that he wanted the DVD to be optimal quality, so he did not include a switch angle on it, since the gig recording and interview footage ran for a combined time of ~93 minutes by themselves and adding another ~69 minutes would hve downgraded the DVD from SP to LP mode.
-My qualm is that not every DVD was encoded for optimal quality in this manner, when such such an approach would have been ideal for the viewer.
-The switch angle really wasn’t necessary, as it more often that not eats up the DVD’s allotted time for SP mode, preventing ancillary materials from being put onto the DVD instead.
-It’s also rendered almost completely useless due to the “Coil Reconstruction Kit.”
+Peter stated at the end of CSO 7 that he wanted the DVD to be optimal quality, so he did not include a switch angle on it, implying that since the gig recording and interview footage ran for a combined time of ~93 minutes by themselves, adding another ~69 minutes would have downgraded the DVD from SP to LP mode.
+My qualm is that not every DVD was encoded for optimal quality in this manner, when such an approach would have been ideal for the viewer.
+The switch angle really wasn’t necessary, as it often eats up the DVD’s allotted time for SP mode, preventing ancillary materials from inclusion on the DVD instead.
+It’s also rendered almost completely useless due to the Coil Reconstruction Kit.

 CSO 8 is another example.
 The performance video is 83 minutes, but there is also a switch angle, so the 2 hours and 26 minutes prevents the DVD from hosting optimal quality for no real reason.
 This also plagues CSO 10, 11, and 14 – all four DVDs use switch angles and are in LP mode because of it when they could be in SP mode.

-Except for CSO 7, in cases where there aren’t switch angles, i.e. CSO 5 and CSO 12, the backing video projections are integrated with/overlayed onto the gig footage in unique ways.
+Except for CSO 7, in cases where there aren’t switch angles, i.e. CSO 5 and CSO 12, the backing video projections are integrated with/overlaid onto the gig footage in unique ways.
 I’ll discuss this further when I speak of each individual CSO disc.